hapax/hapax.github.io/assets/visual-qft.md

 We started with the problem of trying to get around evolutionary constraints on our brains, and picture vectors in very high dimensionsal spaces.
-We adapted familiar grade-school methods which (secretly) represent infinite-dimensional vectors, namely graphs on the Cartesian plane.
+We adapted a familiar grade-school method which (secretly) encodes infinite-dimensional vectors, namely graphs on the Cartesian plane.
 For a finite-dimensional vector, we drew a chain of points, the equivalent of the parameterized curve on the complex plane, and then